 Palliative Medicine Program — Palliative caregivers bring relief to patients suffering from the symptoms of serious illness.
 This campaign will help fund programs such as music therapy, companionship, massage therapy, and arts and enrichment.
 This fund will also expand palliative services to patients receiving treatment at the Cadence Cancer Center at Delnor Hospital.

-The Institute to Advance Home-Centered Care — This organization is dedicated to promoting physician, nurse practitioner and physician assistant home care medicine and supportive services delivered in a homebound person’s residence to cost-effectively enable aging in place.
+The Home Centered Care Institute — This organization is dedicated to promoting physician, nurse practitioner and physician assistant home care medicine and supportive services delivered in a homebound person’s residence to cost-effectively enable aging in place.
 Efforts include educating healthcare providers, accountable care organizations, legislators, medical schools and family members of those needing in-home care about the value and cost savings associated with home-centered care.

 Make a Donation